1. Why do I need approval to alter the exterior of my house and property?

 3. How do I get approval for a change I want to make to the exterior of my house?

-You should submit an exterior alteration application to the village covenant advisor.
+You should submit an exterior alteration application (print version or fillable version) to the village covenant advisor.
 Your application will be reviewed by the Resident Architecture Committee (RAC), a committee of volunteers who reside in Oakland Mills, and makes recommendations to the Architecture Committee (AC), members of the Oakland Mills Board of Directors, who are elected and also serve as the AC.
 The AC will decide whether to approve, approve with provisions, or disapprove an application.
 If the AC chair agrees with the RAC’s decision, the AC Chair will sign the application, granting final approval.
 If the application has been approved, the resident may proceed with the project, assuming the resident has approvals from all applicable agencies.
 (See #21 below, regarding permits)

 4. Do I need to have approval from the village for an In- Home Business that I would like to have in my home?

 5. Where can I get an exterior alteration or In-Home Business application?

 Exterior alteration and In-Home Business applications are available at the Oakland Mills Community Association office at the Other Barn, or can be downloaded here.